-We’re excited today to announce our newly formed board of directors, observers, and scientific advisors.
+We’re excited today to announce the newly formed Allevi board of directors, observers, and scientific advisors.
 Individually, each member brings a specific skill set and background to the company and the aggregation of their expertise is what makes this an amazing team.
 We know that this group will help us crush our goals in 2018 and beyond.

 The new board members range in background from successful entrepreneurs to leaders in the life sciences industry.
 We would also like to introduce our scientific advisors who are leading researchers in the field of regenerative medicine with expertise in bioprinting platforms, developing bioinks, and tissue engineering.